New Era Field – Buffalo Bills

 The famed local pizza chain, La Novas, has abundantly large pizza slices for $7.
 Buffalo’s famed Beef on Weck is widely available ($10 with side of kettle chips).
 Boneless Buffalo wings, $10.
 Of course, staples such as Italian sausage ($7.50), Double burger with fries ($12), 20 oz draft beer ($9) and bottled Pepsi products ($4.75) are also sold.

 New Era Field is all about the tailgating.
 The stadium is surrounded by vast swaths of open parking, almost 200 acres and over 15,000 spaces, and come game day it is a sea of parties and revelers, some coming in buses and recreational vehicles.
-In fact the RV lots open as early as three days before the game and sometime sell out well before Sunday.
-Fans arrive early and stay for days in some cases to participate in the community party.
+A new team store on the Abbott Road side of the stadium and the exterior plaza serves as sort of a gathering spot and a photo opp location in the shadows of the stadium’s main marquee.

 Inside, the “Shout” song, the team’s anthem which was originally a marketing jingle rolled out way back in 1986, is pumped out on the team’s introduction on to the field and whenever the Bills score points.
 A boisterous drum corps is parked in the seats next to the entrance tunnel and helps to lead the chants.
-Sadly the team cheerleaders, the "Buffalo Jills" are no longer part of the color and panorama on game days, having been booted a couple years ago.
+The air is usually crisp and cold.
+The scene is electric.

 Orchard Park is an upscale bedroom community about 15 miles from the center of downtown Buffalo.
 The stadium itself is located in a somewhat sterile yet clean and groomed area, adjacent to a community college campus, and pretty much surrounded by office parks, strip plazas, car dealerships and a few residential neighborhoods.